-Component Description (1) O Audio-out (headphone) jack Produces sound when connected to optional powered stereo speakers, headphones, earbuds, or a headset.
+Component Description (1) ۲l۱ Power light White: The computer is on. \mathbf{O} Blinking white: The computer is in the Sleep state.
+Off: The computer is off.
+NOTE: For select models, the Intel® Rapid Start Technology feature is enabled at the factory.
+Rapid Start Technology allows your computer to resume quickly from inactivity.
+For more information, see Intel Rapid Start Technology (select models only) on page 35.
+(2) 0 Hard drive light Blinking white: The hard drive is being accessed. $\boldsymbol{\approx}$ Amber: HP 3D DriveGuard has temporarily parked the hard drive.
+(3) O Audio-out (headphone) jack/Audio-in (microphone) jack Produces sound when connected to optional powered stereo speakers, headphones, earbuds, a headset, or television audio.
+Also connects an optional headset microphone.
 WARNING!
 To reduce the risk of personal injury, adjust the volume before putting on headphones, earbuds, or a headset.
-For additional safety information, see the Regulatory , Safety, and Environmental Notices .
-To access this guide, select the HP Support Assistant app on the Start screen, select My computer , and then select User guides .
+For additional safety information, see the Regulatory, Safety, and Environmental Notices.
+To access the user guides, select the HP Support Assistant app from the Start screen, select My computer, and then select User guides.
 NOTE: When a device is connected to the jack, the computer speakers are disabled.
-(2) ₽ Audio-in (microphone) jack Connects an optional computer headset microphone, stereo array microphone, or monaural microphone.
-(3) ss⇔ USB 3.0 ports (2) Connect optional USB devices.
-(4) Upgrade bay (optical drive shown) The upgrade bay can hold either a hard drive or an optical drive that reads and writes (select models only) to an optical disc.
-It can also hold a weight saver option.
-(5) Optical drive eject button (select models only) Releases the optical drive disc tray.
-(6) • RJ-45 (network) jack Connects a network cable.
-RJ-45 (network) lights (2) Green (left): The network is connected. •••• Amber (right): The network is showing activity.
-(7) Δ Security cable slot Attaches an optional security cable to the computer.
+NOTE: Be sure that the device cable has a 4-conductor connector that supports both audio-out (headphone) and audio-in (microphone).
+(4) • USB 2.0 port Connects an optional USB device.
+(5) Optical drive (select models only) Reads and writes (select models only) to an optical disc.

+Component Description (6) Optical drive eject button (select models only) Releases the optical drive disc tray.
+(7) Security cable slot Attaches an optional security cable to the computer.
 NOTE: The security cable is designed to act as a deterrent, but it may not prevent the computer from being mishandled or stolen.